Cardiovascular Risk Profile

 1. Take a sample with our test kit

-2. Send the sample to the lab with the prepaid envelope
+2. Send the sample to the lab using the prepaid envelope

 3. View results digitally after a few days